Kauffman and Miller Research Awards

-We are pleased to announce the Summer 2021 EMU Kauffman and Miller Research Award competition, sponsored by donors to the Daniel B. Suter Endowment and CT Assist.
-There are four prizes of $3,000 available to students, which will be paid to the student in wages for six weeks of research work over the summer of 2021.
+We are pleased to announce the Summer 2022 EMU Kauffman and Miller Research Award competition, sponsored by donors to the Daniel B. Suter Endowment and CT Assist.
+There are prizes of $3,000 available to students, which will be paid to the student in wages for six weeks of research work over the summer of 2022.
 Additional money will be available to the mentoring professor for project supplies or travel expenses.

 Before applying, please be in contact with an EMU biology, chemistry or ENVS faculty person that you’d like to work with this summer.
 Talk to them about your interest for this summer work, what kinds of projects that you like to be involved in with them as your mentor, and what schedule you could keep.

 Any EMU undergraduate student is eligible for this award.
 Preference will be given to students who are rising Sophomores and Juniors in biology, biochemistry, chemistry, biology or chemistry secondary education, CLS, or environmental science major programs, particularly those with demonstrated financial need.
 Students graduating in May, 2022 are also eligible.
 Students from racial and ethnic groups that are under-represented in STEM professions are particularly encouraged to apply.

 Please work with an EMU faculty person on these tasks: